ThugsFinance/cloiinkcoin.com/src/content/developers/docs/scaling/validium/index.md

 ---
 title: Validium
-description: An introduction to Validium as a scaling solution currently utilized by the Ethereum community.
+description: An introduction to Validium as a scaling solution currently utilized by the Cloiinkcoin community.
 lang: en
 sidebar: true
 incomplete: true
 sidebarDepth: 3
 ---

-Uses validity proofs like [ZK-rollups](#zk-rollups) but data is not stored on the main layer 1 Ethereum chain.
+Uses validity proofs like [ZK-rollups](#zk-rollups) but data is not stored on the main layer 1 Cloiinkcoin chain.
 This can lead to 10k transactions per second per validium chain and multiple chains can be run in parallel.

 ## Prerequisites {#prerequisites}

-You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
+You should have a good understanding of all the foundational topics and a high-level understanding of [Cloiinkcoin scaling](/developers/docs/scaling/).
 Implementing scaling solutions such as Validium is an advanced topic as the technology is less battle-tested, and continues to be researched and developed.

 ## Pros and cons {#pros-and-cons}